pymc-devs/pymc/docs/source/PyMC_and_PyTensor.rst

    of the exponential of `inner`.
 Somewhat surprisingly, it would also have worked if we used `np.exp`.
 This is because numpy gives objects it operates on a chance to define the results of operations themselves.
-Aesara variables do this for a large number of operations.
-We usually still prefer the Aesara functions instead of the numpy versions, as that makes it clear that we are working with symbolic input instead of plain arrays.
+PyTensor variables do this for a large number of operations.
+We usually still prefer the PyTensor functions instead of the numpy versions, as that makes it clear that we are working with symbolic input instead of plain arrays.

-Now we can tell Aesara to build a function that does this computation.
+Now we can tell PyTensor to build a function that does this computation.
-With a typical configuration, Aesara generates C code, compiles it, and creates a python function which wraps the C function::
+With a typical configuration, PyTensor generates C code, compiles it, and creates a python function which wraps the C function::

-    func = aesara.function([a, x, y], [out])
+    func = pytensor.function([a, x, y], [out])

 We can call this function with actual arrays as many times as we want::